devguides-io/devguides-2016/redux/introduction/stores.md

 }
 ```

-Think of Redux as a way to manage a store of data.
 In fact, you may have already done this: the example above is a plain JS object that stores data.

 ```js
 console.log(article.title)  // <- Read